 Safety Issues With GABA: An Overview

-gamma-aminobutyric acid) supplementation.
+Very little information is available about the safety of GABA (gamma-aminobutyric acid) supplementation.
 Some people may be more likely to experience problems with a medication or supplement than others.
-Therefore, you should talk with your healthcare provider prior to taking GABA if you:
+Therefore, you should talk with your healthcare provider prior to taking GABA if you:- Have any chronic medical condition

 You should also make sure to tell your healthcare provider about any other medicines you are taking, including prescription and nonprescription medicines, vitamins, and herbal supplements.